hundred-finance/hundred-dao/doc/README.md

 controlled by the DAO.
 No centralized admin should control it, to not give anyone powers to change type weights unilaterally.

-## Fee burner

-Every pool allows the admin to collect fees using `withdraw_admin_fees`.
-Aragon should be able to collect those fees to the admin account and use them to buy and burn CRV on a free market once that free market exists.
-That should be possible to be done by anyone without a vote.

-Instead of burning, there could be different mechanisms working with the same interface.
-In any case, this will not be immediately applied.

 ## Gauges to rewards trading volume and governance votes

 Both votes and trades are discrete events, so they can use the same sort of gauge.